bevacqua/insignia/readme.markdown

 ### `.destroy()`

 Removes all event listeners, CSS classes, and DOM elements created by Insignia.
 The input's `value` is set to the output of `.values()`.
 Once the instance is destroyed it becomes useless, and you'll have to call `insignia(input, options)` once again if you want to restore the behavior.

-# Known Limitations

-On old versions of IE, Insignia won't automatically convert leftovers in the input box into tags during `blur` events.
-That's because the selection API demands that the input is focused (and thus blurred afterwards), which would trigger more `blur` events.
-There are workarounds, but simply not providing the feature was less involved.

 # License